-My interests, however, are not limited to this project.
+My interests, however, are not limited to the above project.
 They’re actually quite broad and include, among others:

 – Macro-evolution and –ecology